 Although Boleskine Cemetery has reportedly been the subject of strange happenings, it turns out that the real point of interest is the house across the street from the cemetery.
 Just up an embankment, directly across from the graveyard, lies Boleskine House, a now burned-out home with a very dark history.
 Honestly, it must have been hidden by overgrown foliage because we didn’t even notice it was there!

-You know, I have to say, I’m actually kind of glad I didn’t know about any of these things the day Mr. C and I stopped.
+You know, I have to say, I’m kind of glad I didn’t know about any of these things the day Mr. C and I stopped.
 Sometimes ignorance is bliss!

 Well, that’s it for today.
 Take care, friends.
 See you next time.